tee0402/tee0402.github.io/projects/project-3.md

 This project introduced me to Android app development concepts such as layouts, views and activities.
 I also learned some aspects of sound processing using Audacity.

 Unfortunately the Google Play Store suspended the app for copyright infringement, so it is not on there.
-But the source code is on Github and I still have the apk, so it is still available for people who want it.
+But the source code is on Github and I still have the apk file, so it is still available for people who want it.

 Source: <a href="https://github.com/tee0402/StarWarsSoundboard"><i class="large github icon "></i>tee0402/StarWarsSoundboard</a>